FAQ: Civil Commitment in Oregon

 Does Civil Commitment Work?

-We’ve witnessed firsthand how broken the civil commitment process is while representing over 200 people in Multnomah County just in 2023.
-In a few of these cases, it helped people experiencing a mental health emergency—but only when the person was experiencing a temporary crisis, and they had a dedicated support network and a place to call home after the crisis ends.
+We have witnessed firsthand how broken the process is while representing everyone facing civil commitment in Multnomah County since January 2023.
+In very few cases, it helped people experiencing a mental health emergency—but only when their crisis was temporary, and they had a dedicated support network and a place to call home after the crisis ends.

 Should Civil Commitment Statutes Be Expanded?